Top 5 Design Principles of Display Advertising

-Imagine you are looking up Google for some information, and suddenly an ad pops in, hiding the content you are reading.
+Imagine you are looking up Google for information, and suddenly an ad pops in, hiding the content you are reading.
 Your immediate action would be to block it.
 That’s what even a survey by blockthrough.com says.
-11% of Internet users are now blocking ads, and there are many others who are just tuning them out.
-So if you are a marketer and have invested in-display ads, you have to work extra hard to make people click on them when they see it.
+11% of Internet users are now blocking ads, and many others are just tuning them out.
+So if you are a marketer and have invested in display ads, you have to work extra hard to make people click on them when they see it.

-Also, do not underestimate the power of design as 50 percent of companies have accepted that design plays a massive role in achieving success.
-After all, the design is what influences first impressions and shape the way consumers perceive your brand.
-Not every marketer or a start-up owner who wishes to do display ad campaigns is a design expert.
-So in this blog, we will look at the five key principles for coming up with high-performing display ads.
+Also, do not underestimate the power of design, as 50 percent of companies have accepted that design plays a massive role in achieving success.
+After all, the design is what influences first impressions and shapes the way consumers perceive your brand.
+Not every marketer or start-up founder who wishes to do display ad campaigns is a design expert.
+So in this blog, we will look at the five key principles for creating high-performing display ads.

 A great structure is the foundation of a good display ad.
 And there are some practices you should follow while mapping your ad.
 The interactive advertising bureau suggests that display ads must be easily distinguishable from the web page content, and it must have clearly defined borders.
 It shouldn’t be confused with normal web page content.

-So, make sure you have a strong yet flexible structure that can fit each format, paying special attention to the top-performing sizes.
+So, ensure you have a strong yet flexible structure that can fit each format, paying special attention to the top-performing sizes.

 - Your company logo and name